titu1994/Image-Super-Resolution/README.md

 Similar to the paper <a href="http://arxiv.org/abs/1606.08921">Image Restoration Using Convolutional Auto-encoders with Symmetric Skip Connections</a>, this can be considered a highly simplified and shallow model compared to the 30 layer architecture used in the above paper.

 <img src="https://raw.githubusercontent.com/titu1994/ImageSuperResolution/master/architectures/DDSRCNN%20validation%20plot.png" width=100% height=100%>

+### ResNet Super Resolution (ResNet SR)

+The above is the "ResNet SR" model, derived from the "SRResNet" model of the paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802)

+Currently uses only 6 residual blocks and 2x upscaling rather than the 15 residual blocks and the 4x upscaling from the paper.

+### Efficient SubPixel Convolutional Neural Network (ESPCNN)

+The above model is the Efficient Subpixel Convolution Neural Network which uses the Subpixel Convolution layers to upscale rather than UpSampling or Deconvolution.
+Currently has not been trained properly.

+### GAN Image Super Resolution (GANSR)

+The above model is the GAN trained Image Super Resolution network based on the ResNet SR and the SRGAN from the paper above.

+**Note** : Does not work properly right now.

+### Distilled ResNet Super Resolution (Distilled ResNetSR)

+The above model is a smaller ResNet SR that was trained using model distilation techniques from the "teacher" model - the original larger ResNet SR (with 6 residual blocks).

+The model was trained via the `distill_network.py` script which can be used to perform distilation training from any teacher network onto a smaller 'student' network.

+### Non-Local ResNet Super Resolution (Non-Local ResNetSR)

+The above model is a trial to see if Non-Local blocks can obtain better super resolution.

+Various issues :

+1) They break the fully convolutional behaviour of the network.
+Due to the flatten and reshape parts of this module, you need to have a set size for the image when building it.

+Therefore you cannot construct one model and then pass random size input images to evaluate.

+2) The non local blocks require vast amount of memory as their intermediate products.
+I think this is the reason they suggested to use this at the end of the network where the spatial dimension is just 14x14 or 7x7.

+I had consistent ooms when trying it on multiple positions of a super resolution network, and could only successfully place it at the last ResNet block without oom (on just 4 GB 980M).

+Finally, I was able to train a model anyway and it got pretty high psnr scores.
+I wasn't able to evaluate that, and was able to distill the model into ordinary ResNet.
+It got exactly same psnr score as the original non local model.
+Evaluating that, all the images were a little smoothed out.
+This is worse than a distilled ResNet which obtains a lower psnr score but sharper images.

 ## Training
 If you wish to train the network on your own data set, follow these steps (Performance may vary) :